prijatelj/sim/README.md

 Sim: Persona Simulator
 =
 Sim, in this current state, is a simple and rough expert system that when given the proper input and output files for the Neural net, will answer questions simply and statically.
+This was in the Spring of 2016, and so a lot has changed in terms of quality of code.
+I thought it was important to share this despite its blemishes.

 Concept
 -